sohail103/lfx-rv-olympia-coding-challenge/README.md

 A modular C++ solution to the describe_object coding challenge.
 This implementation uses a registration based factory pattern to ensure the main program remains completely agnostic to specific object types.
 Adding a new object type only requires implementing the interface (in shapes.hpp and shapes.cpp) and registering it using the simple macro `REGISTER_OBJECT(ClassName, name)`.

+## Development
+* All code was formatted using `clang-format` and the LLVM styleguide for consistency.

 ## Build and Run

 ### Requirements